anycable/anycable/docs/http_rpc.md

 # RPC over HTTP

-AnyCable supports RPC communication between a WebSocket server and your web application over HTTP (JSON).
+AnyCable supports RPC communication between a real-time server and your web application over HTTP.
 Although the default gRPC communication is more performant and, thus, preferred, it comes with a price of additional infrastructure complexity—you have to manage a separate process/service.

-> The OpenAPI spec and the documentation is available here: [anycable.spotlight.io](https://anycable.stoplight.io).

-HTTP RPC is a good alternative if you don't want to deal with gRPC or you are using a platform that doesn't support gRPC (e.g., Heroku, Google Cloud Run).

-You can embed AnyCable HTTP RPC _server_ (a Rack application) into your Ruby or Rails application's web server (e.g., Puma) and serve AnyCable RPC requests from the same process.
+AnyCable Ruby comes with a Rack middleware that implements AnyCable RPC API.
+You can mount it into your Rack-compatible application.

 > See the [demo](https://github.com/anycable/anycable_rails_demo/pull/1) of using HTTP RPC in a Rails application.

+Learn more about different RPC modes in the [AnyCable documentation](../anycable-go/rpc.md).

 ## Using with Rails

-To enable HTTP RPC in your Rails application, you must configure the `http_rpc_mount_path` parameter.
+To enable HTTP RPC in your Rails application, all you need is to configure the `http_rpc_mount_path` parameter.
 For example, in your `config/anycable.yml`:

 ```yml
 development: